tinitiateprime/tinitiateprime/README.md

 Official GITHUB repository of www.tinitiate.com

 We are a dedicated team of IT professionals with a combined experience of over 50 years in various business domains and a wide range of technologies.
-We have trained and placed over 200 Students with verious STEM, IT and non-IT backgrounds.
+We have trained and placed over 200 Students with various STEM, IT and non-IT backgrounds.

 **IT and Staffing Companies [contact](https://docs.google.com/forms/d/e/1FAIpQLScuroC1zbuJWniiGF3spFQELdZPOrWtQ3R1pPKSgfSJoZjkNA/viewform) to partner with us**